tcosolutions/betterscan/README.md

 # Licensing

-Scanmycode's QuantifiedCode parts remain released under BSD-3 Clause License.
+Betterscan's QuantifiedCode parts remain released under BSD-3 Clause License.
 However, modifications are released under LGPL-2.1 with Commonsclause.

 You can use this software, but cannot sell it, also base services on it (SaaS - Software as a Service setups).
 This is the Commonsclause.
 If you would like to do it, please contact me first for the permission at marcinguy@gmail.com

 # Installation

-We provide several options for installing Scanmycode.
+We provide several options for installing Betterscan.
 Which one is the right one for you depends on your use case.

-* The **manual installation** is best if you want to modify or change Scanmycode
+* The **manual installation** is best if you want to modify or change Betterscan
-* The **Docker-based installation** is probably the easiest way to try Scanmycode without much work
+* The **Docker-based installation** is probably the easiest way to try Betterscan without much work
-* The **Ansible-based installation** is the most suitable way if you want to run Scanmycode in a professional infrastructure (possibly with multiple servers)
+* The **Ansible-based installation** is the most suitable way if you want to run Betterscan in a professional infrastructure (possibly with multiple servers)

 The following section will only discuss the manual installation process, for the other options please check their corresponding repositories.